isc-projects/stork/doc/usage.rst

 .. note::

-    As of 0.2.0, the role-based access control is not implemented yet.
-Every user added is considered a super-admin and is able to do everything the interface allows.
+    As of Stork 0.2.0 release, the role-based access control is not implemented yet.
+Every user is considered a super-admin and has full control over the system.

 Deploying Stork Agent
 =====================

 Stork system uses agents to monitor services.
-Stork Agent (`STAG` or simply `agent`) is a small daemon that is expected to be deployed and run on each machine to be monitored.
-As of 0.2.0 there are no automated deployment routines and STAG has to be copied and run manually.
-This can be done in a variety of way.
+Stork Agent (`STAG` or simply `agent`) is a daemon that is expected to be deployed and run on each machine to be monitored.
+As of Stork 0.2.0 release there are no automated deployment routines and STAG has to be copied and run manually.
+This can be done in a variety of ways.
 Here is one of them.

 Assuming you want to monitor services running on machine with IP 192.0.2.1, you can do the following on the Stork server command line: